erajasekar/erajasekar.github.io/_posts/2014-11-17-set-up-blog-jekyll-github-pages.md

 + If you are using github-pages to deploy update `CNAME` file with your domain name or delete this file if you are not using custom domain.
 + Update `about.md` with your details.
 + For social sharing, register your account with [AddThis](http://www.addthis.com/) and obtain code to update  files `addthis_follow_me.html` , `addthis_follow_me_header.html` , `addthis_share.html` in `_includes` dir.
-+ For disqus comments, update `disqusShortName` property in `_config.yml` and include option `comments: true` in yaml config if your posts.
++ For disqus comments, update `disqusShortName` property in `_config.yml` and include option `comments: true` in yaml header of your posts.
 + For google analytics tracking, set up google analytics account for your site and update `_includes/google_analytics.html` with your site tracking code.
 + For showing google analytics data like page views in your site
 	+ Follow [Google Analytics superProxy](https://developers.google.com/analytics/solutions/google-analytics-super-proxy) guide to publish your google analytics data on to google app engine.